nlt-python/UCM_CatTracks_Simulator/README.md

 ## Motivation
 The purpose of this project is to simulate student wait times for the University of California at Merced's CatTracks bus system.

 UC Merced, one of the newest University of California campuses in the San Joaquin Valley, began accepting undergraduate students in Fall 2005.
-Recently, their bus transit system, CatTracks, is experiencing a number of capacity issues.
-Students are expressing frustration about the wait and travel times to get to campus.
-A recurring issue is that the bus would fill up from all of the previous stops before arriving to campus.
+Recently, their bus transit system, CatTracks, is experiencing a number of capacity issues as students are expressing frustration about the wait and travel times to get to campus.
 This project attempts to simulate the impact of scaling student load on bus stop wait times.

 ### Methods Used